DONGLINGYUN/USL-CrossModaity-Peron/README.md

 Dependency packages that the environment may require: [requirements.txt](./requirements.txt)

 # Dataset processing
-Put RegDB and SYSU-MM01 dataset into data/sysu and data/regdb, run  prepare\_regdb.py and prepare\_sysu.py to prepare the training data (convert to market1501 format).
+Put RegDB and SYSU-MM01 dataset into folder data, run  prepare\_data.py to prepare the training data (convert to market1501 format).

 # Train
 1. sh [run\_train.sh](run_train.sh) for train